TarEnethil/archivar/README.md

-# Dungeon Master Control Panel (temporary name, subject to change)
+# Archivar, a collaborative world building tool
-Hi.
+Hi!
 While DMing for my D&D group, I wanted a possibility for us to collaboratively build the world together.
 As my (not thorough) search came up with nothing, I decided to build something myself.
 The following readme gives an introduction into what this project is (or isn't), how to install/use it and what it is built upon.

-**TL;DR**: This is a web-based tool for collaborative world building and campaign / session management for role playing groups.
+**TL;DR**: This is a web-based, engine agnostic tool for collaborative world building and campaign / session management for role playing groups.
 It is using Flask with SQLite as a backend with a bootstrap-powered frontend.

 # Installation